TIY-Rails-1507/Rails/testing/39_testing.md

 ```

+Rails uses the migrations to keep track of which migrations have been applied and that table does not even exist in the development database, and neither does the teams table.

 We can now try to run the tests again:

 ```
 rwc $ rake test